bradcypert/sandalwood/content/blog/writing-a-b+-tree-in-zig.md

 Building a B+ Tree from scratch taught me immense respect for database engineers.
 The combination of algorithmic complexity, memory management, and concurrency creates challenges that require careful thought and elegant solutions.

 The LowkeyDB B+ Tree implementation demonstrates that Zig's safety, performance, and expressiveness make it an excellent choice for systems programming.
-The result is a production-ready data structure that scales from small embedded applications to larger datasets.
+It's a working walkthrough of an in-progress engine — useful as a learning artifact, not a claim that this is production-ready.

 Key takeaways: